How to Grow Pumpkins

 Although some pumpkins grow on long vines that extend more than 20 feet, there are compact varieties that fit nicely in smaller gardens.

-If you don't have a lot of space, consider a smaller variety, such as Jack Be Little.
+If you don't have a lot of space, consider a smaller variety.
 The bright orange fruits are inedible, but they sure are cute.
 Another option: look for "pie pumpkins" or "sugar pumpkins," which have a more compact growth habit.
 These dual-use pumpkins are good for carving and eating.
 Unlike large pumpkins, these 4- to 6-pounders have flesh that's sweeter and less stringy.
-To save even more space, consider using a Cucumber Trellis with one of the smaller varieties of pumpkin.
+To save even more space, consider growing pumpkins in a container!

-On the seed packet, you'll find the number of days to maturity, which will help you select a variety that has time to grow and ripen during your growing season.
+On the seed packet, you'll find the number of days to maturity, which will help you select a variety that has time to grow and ripen during your growing season — pumpkins can take anywhere from 90-120 days to mature, depending on the variety.
 For instance, if the variety you're considering needs 110 days to mature, make sure you have enough time between your average first and last frost dates.
 Like tomatoes and peppers, pumpkins thrive in warm weather, so don't plant outside until the weather has settled and there's no chance of frost.

 Pumpkin seeds can be planted outdoors or indoors.
 Gwenael Engelskirchen, who tests new varieties for High Mowing Seeds, prefers to start them inside — about three weeks before ideal outdoor planting weather arrives.
 A good way to estimate the indoor planting date: Find out your average last frost date and back up three weeks.
 "By putting a healthy transplant (instead of a seed) into the ground, you are further along in your growing and have that much more insurance that you'll get a successful crop."